 How should you write your website content in order to get more customers?
 It depends.
 The real question should be; What is your visitor looking for?
 And more importantly, where are they in the Prospect Battlefield?
 Have they heard of you yet?
 Are they comparing you to your competitors?
 Are they ready to buy?
 Or they might even be a customer already.
 (Yes, its even worth creating content with existing customers in mind.)

 Lets have a look at one of the most effective pieces of content from one of our clients:

-But why, “this is only a pricing page” I hear you yell through your laptop screen this Thursday morning… well the truth is, most business owners and marketers view content as information on what they’ve been up to, how good they are for the environment or other ‘bloggy’ subjects.
+But why, “this is only a pricing page” I hear you yell through your laptop screen this Saturday afternoon… well the truth is, most business owners and marketers view content as information on what they’ve been up to, how good they are for the environment or other ‘bloggy’ subjects.
 They draw a line between content they think they should be talking about to educate the world about how many years they’ve been in business, etc. and then they treat their product pages as separate somehow.
 Sadly, this is the downfall of many businesses.

 This pricing page for our client, Manor Farm is the perfect content for prospects already looking for the search term Lipocontrast because they are the ONLY supplier in the area.
 Its just enough information for the prospect to make their decision.
 Short and easy to consume.
 Minimal distractions.

 Content Marketing and what your website content should be, is a subject I’m quite passionate about.
 We’re going to get “in deep” in this article so here’s a quick rundown of what we’ll be covering.

 Its my hope that by the end of our time together here, you’ll never waste another hour producing content that has lack-lustre intangible results.
 Rather, every second you spend producing marketing content for your business will have a direct measurable impact on increasing sales.
 But it will require changing some preconceptions, so please stay with me ;)